Title IX Office

 Title IX CoordinatorPeter Phaiah, Ph.D.
-Assistant Vice President for Student and University Relations
+Assistant Vice President for Student Life

-Dr. Phaiah is available to meet with students or employees who need information or guidance about Title IX Offenses.
+Dr. Phaiah is available to meet with students or employees who need information or guidance about gender-based, sexual misconduct, and Title IX offenses.
 Normal office hours are Monday through Friday, from 8:00 a.m. until 5:00 p.m. but appointments also can be made outside of these hours.

-Title IX inquiries or other non-academic student conduct issues can also be directed to:
+Title IX inquiries can also be directed to:

 For more information see New Mexico Tech Sexual Misconduct Policy or Procedures for Reporting Incidents of Misconduct or Title IX Offenses below.